rebelsky/csc207/home/index.md

 we can choose particular domains for solving problems.
 As you know, in CSC 151 we use image making as our problem domain and in CSC 161 we use robotics as our problem domain.
-For this course, we will explore some basic issues of computing for social good as our probelm domain.
+For this course, we will explore some basic issues of computing for social good as our problem domain.
 Many, but not all, of our activities will emphasize these issues.

 ### The Role of Ushahidi